mosip/documentation/docs/resident-services-developer-guide.md

 ## Environment setup

 1. For the environment setup, you need an external JAR that is available [here](https://oss.sonatype.org/#nexus-search;gav~~kernel-auth-adapter~1.2.0-SNAPSHOT~~) with different versions.
-(E.g.: You can download `kernel-auth-adapter.jar` and add to project Libraries → Classpath → Add External JARs → Select Downloaded JAR → Add → Apply and close).
+(E.g.: You can download `kernel-auth-adapter.jar` and add to project `Libraries → Classpath → Add External JARs → Select Downloaded JAR → Add → Apply and Close`).

 <img src="_images/add-external-library.png" width="750" height="450">